 India And Bangladesh Postpone Cricket Tour To 2026

-India's six‐match white‐ball cricket tour of Bangladesh next month has been postponed to 2026, both cricket boards said Saturday.
+New Delhi: India's six match white ball cricket tour of Bangladesh next month has been postponed to 2026, both cricket boards said Saturday.

 Political relations between India and Bangladesh have turned frosty since a mass uprising last year in Dhaka toppled then prime minister Sheikh Hasina.